 The perfect make-ahead candied sweet potatoes

-In my opinion, the best Thanksgiving and Christmas recipes are easy, and they tolerate being made a day or two ahead of time with no loss of flavor or texture.
+In my opinion, the best Thanksgiving and Christmas recipes are classic and easy, and they tolerate being made a day or two ahead of time with no loss of flavor or texture.

 This is one of those recipes.